-Preferred Options Reasons for Choosing Overall SA Score Predicted Effects Natural Environment Option 4: Update Natural Environment Designations and refer to existing policy The designations shown on the UDP Policies Map are out-of-date and incomplete - some SSSI and SINC boundaries have changed and the UDP also does not show SLINCs or areas of Ancient Woodland.
+Preferred Options Reasons for Choosing Overall SA Score Predicted Effects Natural Environment Option 4: Update Natural Environment Designations and refer to existing policy The designations shown on the UDP Policies Map are out- of-date and incomplete - some SSSI and SINC boundaries have changed and the UDP also does not show SLINCs or areas of Ancient Woodland.
 There is also a need to clarify how existing local plan policy on the natural environment will be applied alongside current national policy guidance. ++ Likely to have significant positive effects overall, the main difference being that showing the SLINCs and areas of Ancient Woodland is likely to provide greater certainty for developers over where these constraints exist.
-The Option would involve showing the most upto-date boundaries of designated nature conservation sites, areas of Ancient Woodland and wildlife corridors on the SAD Policies Map.
+The Option would involve showing the most up- to-date boundaries of designated nature conservation sites, areas of Ancient Woodland and wildlife corridors on the SAD Policies Map.
 This should ensure that the policy framework for conservation of the natural environment is robust, and that opportunities to conserve important elements of the natural environment and sites of importance for biodiversity and geodiversity are identified, as well as providing opportunities for climate change resilience measures, and for development of greenway networks for walking and cycling to improve access to active transport modes and improve health and well-being of local communities.
-Cannock Chase SAC - Mitigation of Effects Option 4: Adopt findings and conclusions of more recent HRA This Option has been identified having regard to the Defra guidance on 'competent authority' co-ordination, which the Council is obliged to have regard to.
-It reflects the findings and conclusions of recent HRA work by the Cannock Chase AONB Partnership, in respect of mitigating the effects associated with increased recreational pressure on the Cannock Chase AONB and SAC. + Likely to have a positive effect on most of the SA Objectives as more recent HRA work by the Cannock Chase AONB Partnership has 'screened out' likely significant effects associated with increased recreational pressure.
-This removes the potential to result in the refusal of planning applications, where viability dictates that no developer contributions can be sought.
+Cannock Chase SAC - Mitigation of Effects Option 2(a): Develop a similar yet separate agreement to that of the SAC Partnership's MOU (Subject to receiving satisfactory clarification regarding the operation of the This Option has been selected having had regard to the representations received from Natural England (and discussions under the duty to cooperate) and others as part of the Draft Plan Stage consultation.
+It reflects the council's interpretation of advice received since the Draft Plan stage, and is considered to provide a way forward for all parties. + Likely to have positive effects overall.
+It will enable the SAD to assist with realising the vision and strategic objectives of the Black Country Core Strategy.
+In doing so this will have positive effects for several sustainability indicators.
+It is considered the option will have positive effects for biodiversity and geodiversity overall as supporting the regeneration of brownfield land in strategic growth corridors will reduce pressure for approach set out in the SAC greenfield land which is potentially in less sustainable Partnership's MOU, and other locations and of higher ecological value. assurances)

-Preferred Options Reasons for Choosing Overall SA Score Predicted Effects Cannock Chase SAC - Mitigation of Effects (continued) This would ensure the delivery of housing on brownfield sites first rather than greenfield sites, in accordance with the BCCS sustainability principles.
-The benefits of a sustainable pattern of development are wide ranging, but in general, the brownfield sites allocated for housing in the SAD are in sustainable locations with access to a multitude of sustainable transport options, are near to social infrastructure, and this option will ensure that previously developed land is remediated and bring investment into deprived areas.
-Flood Risk Option 2: Update Local Plan Flood Risk Policies The existing local plan policies on flood risk pre-date the latest national policy guidance on the 'sequential approach' and sustainable urban drainage management systems (SuDs) so there is a need for further guidance in the SAD and AAP to clarify how this will be applied in Walsall. + Likely to have positive effects overall.
-It would involve expanding on UDP Policy ENV40 in the SAD, and updating the current evidence on risks from flooding in Walsall, to provide more up-to-date guidance on the extent of flood risk in Walsall and the application of the "sequential test" and guidance on sustainable urban drainage management systems (SuDs) in line with current national policy guidance in the NPPF and NPPG.
+Preferred Options Reasons for Choosing Overall SA Score Predicted Effects Cannock Chase SAC - Mitigation of Effects (continued) Flood Risk Option 2: Update Local Plan Flood Risk Policies The existing local plan policies on flood risk pre-date the latest national policy guidance on the 'sequential approach' and sustainable urban drainage management systems (SuDs) so there is a need for further guidance in the SAD and AAP to clarify how this will be applied in Walsall. + Likely to have positive effects overall.
+It would involve expanding on UDP Policy ENV40, and BCCS Policy ENV5 in the SAD, and updating the current evidence on risks from flooding in Walsall, to provide more up-to-date guidance on the extent of flood risk in Walsall and the application of the "sequential test" and guidance on sustainable urban drainage management systems (SuDs) in line with current national policy guidance in the NPPF and NPPG.
 It is therefore likely to have positive effects on SA2, SA3, SA4, SA8 and SA14 as there would be increased protection from flood risk sources, and opportunities to integrate this into the environmental/ green infrastructure network, resulting in biodiversity, climate change mitigation, and water quality improvements.